edgeless-project/SecureExecutor/README.md

       --lambda                        Use this to build a lambda function
       --app                           Use this to build from a Dockerfile
       --edgeless-node                 Use the edgeless node as target
       --edgeless-function             Use this to build an edgeless-function
-      --edgeless-system               Use as a target the whole edgeless system

       --cpp                           Use a cpp function as target (requires --lambda)
       --python                        Use a python function as target (requires --lambda/--edgeless-function)